johnnolan/johnnolan.dev/src/hcta/articles/ams-tools-architecture.md

 [![Strategy](/assets/posts/ams-three/archi-view-teams.png)](/assets/posts/ams-three/archi-view-teams.png)
 [![Strategy](/assets/posts/ams-three/archi-view-team-dependencies.png)](/assets/posts/ams-three/archi-view-team-dependencies.png)

 ArchiMate and TOGAF are huge topics of which I am just starting my journey on.
 From what I have learnt so far, the [experts at the Open Group](https://www.opengroup.org/togaf) have created a wealth best practices to learn and make your own.
-You can learn more on their website of how to start a training course and access to resources that can help you get started.
+You can learn more on their website of how to start a training course and access to resources.

+I am personally looking forward to mixing elements of TOGAF and Agile Architecture to expand my abilities.
 The more you know.

 ## Mermaid